Select Page

 Course Duration

-1 year (52 weeks) which includes a minimum of 160 hours of workplace training in community services organisations.
+64 weeks (5 terms) which includes a minimum of 200 hours of workplace training.

 Timetable